Welcome to the TCORE 122D Web site.

 Basic math skills (algebra) and a lab-based science in high school or college.

 After completion of this course, students will be able to apply systems thinking in multiple domains of interest, including the ability to:

 The course readings include a textbook by Donella Meadows who is recognized as an eminent systems scientist and thinker.
 This book is highly accessible to all college-age readers and provides a great overview of the systems approach to doing science.
 You will be expected to make steady progress in reading this book during the first half of the course as it will provide background for the activities we will do in the second half.
-A second major reading is from the Web site, The Essence of Permaculture, by David Holmgren.
-David was one of the founders of permaculture and conducts classes in the principles and methods of permaculture.
-Finally you will have access to the slides that I use in classes.
+You will have access to the slides that I use in classes.
 Links to these are given below.

 We will be discussing subjects found in the book/Web site in classes as we try to find how they relate to one another.
 So keeping up on the reading is essential to getting all you can out of the classroom.

 Each week we will engage in in-class activities that will be graded.
 These activities will depend on your having read the assigned reading over the prior weekend.
 You are advised to take notes on the readings, especially when something is not clear.
 The first hour of class each week will be devoted to explanations and getting questions answered before we start the in-class graded activity.

 Grades will be based on the below activities and their assessment for quality.
 Participation counts for 20% of the grade.
 I will be keeping tabs on each person's participation in discussions and give special consideration to the raising of questions that generate good discussion.
 If you do not show up it will be hard to accumulate points.